Things You Are Doing That Put You At Risk of Dementia

 Here's another reason to quit: smoking is perhaps the most preventable risk factor for Alzheimer's disease and dementia.
 Not everyone who smokes will get Alzheimer's, but some studies indicate that risk increases with duration and intensity of smoking, and decreases with time after quitting smoking.

-Recommendation: Butt out!
+The Remedy Rx: Butt out!
 When you stop smoking, the brain benefits from improved circulation almost immediately, and your skin will look better too.
-To live a happier and healthier life—don't miss these essential 70 Things You Should Never Do For Your Health.
+To live a happier and healthier life—don't miss these essential 100 Ways Your Home Could Be Making You Sick.